Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 #### Example 3

-The final example demonstrates how multiple categories of icon (e.g. pushpins and paddles) can be defined within the default icon style.
+This example demonstrates how multiple categories of icon (e.g. pushpins and paddles) can be defined within the default icon style.

 ```xml
 <wpt lat="50.513380" lon="-2.456620">